 2. My teen should like every literature book he reads.
 Not happening.
 However, if you’ve chosen a novel, play, short story, or poem for a particular reason, make sure your student understands the value of the story, whether it be its theme, beauty, writing style, life lessons, and so forth.

 3. My teen reads popular fiction.
 That’s all she needs.
 Relying on popular novels for a literature class is like eating pizza, hot dogs, and chips for every meal; sure, it’s food, but it won’t give your teen the literary nutrition she needs nor will it encourage her to flex her mind.
+Additionally, she won’t understand how the novel was constructed to influence her thinking and opinions.

 And, as best-selling Japanese author Haruki Murakami says, “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”
 Is that really what you want for your teen?